fluendo/fluster/README.md

 purpose is to check different decoder implementations against known test suites with known and proven results.
-It was originally designed to check the conformance of H.265/HEVC decoders, but it also supports H.264/AVC, H.266/VVC, VP8, VP9, AV1 and AAC.
+It was originally designed to check the conformance of H.265/HEVC decoders, but it also supports H.264/AVC, H.266/VVC, VP8, VP9, AV1, MPEG2 video and AAC.
 It can easily be extended to add more decoders and test suites.

 ## Table of Contents